autred/blog/_posts/2016-08-10-deployment.md

 Data:

  * The database software is rarely updated.
- * All three (Cassandra, Postgres, Redis) run using Docker images which can be versioned by changing the version number andre-creating   the container.
+ * All three (Cassandra, Postgres, Redis) run using Docker images which can be versioned by changing the version number and re-creating   the container.
  * The data is saved to persistent disks mounted into the instance so it survives the container re-creation.

 Code: